What Is Adenomyosis?

 usual boundaries of the cells that line the uterus

 Risk Factors for Adenomyosis

 The exact cause of adenomyosis is unknown.
 However, there are

 factors that put women at greater risk for the condition.
 These include:

 - being in your 40s or 50s (before menopause)

 - having children

-- having had uterine surgery, such as for a cesarean section or to remove fibroids (Mayo)
+- having had uterine surgery, such as a cesarean delivery

 - prolonged menstrual cramps